rajashekarkotha/PointsTracker/README.md

+When Clone run this commands npm install, npm run dev

+For test Cases npm test

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.